Connecting local responses around the world

 Kinshasa.
 Dusty as usual, but there are some clear stars shining through the dust.
 It has been more than 15 months since my last visit.
 There are flatscreen TVs now in the airport.
 I feel both a little nervous and excited.
 The friends of RDCCompetence come and pick me up with their usual hospitality.
 Already on the way to my Christian guesthouse, I hear some of the impressive progress that is happening over the last months.
 I feel the excitement takes over and have troubles sleeping under my…Continue

 There I was, together with Farellia, our coach from Madagascar.
 My first time Ghana.
 The challenge: facilitate a 4-day workshop on Food Security in West Africa with prominent church leaders and advocacy experts in the region.
 And we had to facilitate in English and French!
-The participants generally visit a…Continue
+The participants generally visit a lot of conferences, often dominated by Power Point shows and…Continue

 Last month I attended the annual conference of the Human Capability Development Association (HCDA) in the Hague.
 Their research work is rooted in the 'Capabilities approach' of which Amartya Sen, Martha Nussbaum and others are the major architects.